Emerjoin/Hi-Framework-docs/tutorials/docs-project/category/06_i18n/03_dynamic-content-translation.md

 <!--Topic description-->
-<description>Learn how to translate strings containing variable</description>
+<description>Learn how to translate content containing variables</description>

 Dynamic strings translation is a way of making possible to translate strings in which you can find dynamic content within.